wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/hl7-examples/acknowledge_hl7_messages.md

 Automatic message acknowledgement for HL7 messages is enabled in the Micro Integrator by default.
 With this setting, an ACK is immediately returned to the client when a message is received.

 If required, you can disable automatic acknowledgement.
 This allows you to control how and when ACK/NACK messages should be returned to the client.
-Tha is, you can define the integration logic to generate an ack/nack message after message validations or related tasks.
+That is, you can define the integration logic to generate an ack/nack message after message validations or related tasks.

 ## Configuring message acknowldegement for HL7